 6. Protective Sweep #2 Premises, Dangerous Persons Away From Arrest Area Police, during an arrest in a premises, may search for persons in areas away from the arrest area (other rooms, closets) if reasonable suspicion (RS) exists that a person is there and is dangerous to Police, Maryland v.
 Buie (1990).
 If no RS exists, Police may ask for Consent to conduct a protective sweep.

 7. Safety Question - Upon arrest, Police may ask a safety question such as where is the gun?", without Miranda requirements, and the answer is admissible at Trial, New York v.
 Quarles (1984), see FBI Memo, dated 10/21/10, regarding safety questions after arrest of terrorist in U.S.

 8. Inventory - Police may inventory property taken into Police custody to protect Police from dangerous articles, to prevent a civil suit against Police for theft; and to protect the owner's property, if a Police Department inventory policy exists and Police follow the policy, Illinois v.
 Lafayette (1983), Florida v.
 Wells (1990), Riley v.
-Cal (2014)(cell phone search requires Consent or Search Warrant)
+California (2014)(cell phone search requires Consent, Search Warrant or Exigent Circumstances)